Flight-Free-UK/flight_free_uk_website/source/posts/i-refused-to-fly-for-my-university-field-trip.html.markdown

 “The field trip was to Morocco, and according to the WWF, the return flight would produce 2.2 tonnes of carbon dioxide – equivalent to the annual emissions of the average person in India.
 I try to do a lot of things to be more environmentally friendly, but that flight alone would have bumped up my carbon footprint for the year by a quarter.

 “I told my course director before I had even applied that I would not be attending the field trip because it would involve flying.
 I was anxious about telling them as it was marketed as a compulsory degree component, and I was scared they would say that I had to go.

-To be honest, if that had been the case, I wouldn’t have applied for the course, even though I really wanted to!
+"To be honest, if that had been the case, I wouldn’t have applied for the course, even though I really wanted to!
 But they were completely supportive and began planning alternative activities for me.
 They even looked into overland travel to Morocco but in the end it was decided I would undertake an individual study here in the UK.”

 The study, which focussed on environmental behaviours, included a public survey on behaviour change.
 Many of the people questioned said that they tried to reduce the amount they fly in order to limit their impact upon the environment.